mihaque313/inzamam.dev/content/pages/about_me.md

 slug: /pages/about_me
 draft: false
 ---
-Hi, My name is Md Inzamamul Haque (Call me Inzy bdw 😁).
+Hi, My name is Md Inzamamul Haque (you can call me Inzy 😁).

 Curious about the complexities of our world and our limited ability to comprehend them, I'm a computer science graduate working as software engineer in domain of Big data.